Travel trailer design need for change

 The critical speed is lowered if a weight distributing hitch (WDH) is used.
 The tighter that hitch the lower that critical speed.
 Here’s why.

-Caravan towing reality is that if you need a WDH, you are imposing loads on a tow vehicle neither designed nor intended to withstand such loads.
+Travel trailer towing reality is that if you need a WDH, you are imposing loads on a tow vehicle neither designed nor intended to withstand such loads.

 A WDH compensates only for vertical loads.
 It does so by moving some tow ball weight from the tow vehicle’s rear tyres to its front tyres.
-The WDH cannot, however, reduce the side forces on those tyres when a caravan yaws or starts snaking.
+The WDH cannot, however, reduce the side forces on those tyres when a travel trailer yaws or starts snaking.
 That lessened weight reduces their ability to cope with those side forces.

 That WDH also reduces the tow vehicle’s intended and vital margin of understeer (that assists keep it stable).
 This may prejudice its handling in emergencies.
 It that tow vehicle loses all understeer at speed, it oversteers.
 If that happens jack-knifing is all-but-inevitable.

 If using a WDH never adjust it to more than 50% correction.
-Contrary to ongoing forum mal-advice never adjust that WDH to have the caravan and tow vehicle level.
+Contrary to ongoing forum mal-advice never adjust that WDH to have the travel trailer and tow vehicle level.
 When correctly adjusted, the caravan’s nose weight should cause the rear of the tow vehicle to be about 50 mm lower.

 ow-ball weight

-Caravan design – how to increase your rig’s stability
+Travel trailer design – how to increase your rig’s stability

 Use a tow hitch with the shortest possible overhang.
 Avoid even excess millimetres.
 If necessary have a machine-shop shorten that overhang.
 This usually involves simply drilling a new hole.
 It can be owner-done – but that hole must be only just large enough to provide a tight fit for the hitch securing bolt.